adityasahugit/Fuzzy-SVM-Robust-Optimization/README.md

 # Robust-Optimization
-Based on research papers which discuss Rubust optimization on Fuzzy concept
+Based on research papers which discuss Rubost optimization on Fuzzy concept